 Throughout Year 10 the Maths department have for many years provided additional opportunities for students.
-These have included GCSE Statistics, Functional skills qualifications and Entry level qualifications.
+These have previously included GCSE Statistics, Edexcel Maths awards, Functional skills qualifications and Entry level qualifications.
 During Year 10 opportunities such as these will be made available to our students which will allow them to deepen their understanding and further their appreciation and attainment in Maths.